Medication Search - Dacarbazine for Injection BP

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are receiving this medication, speak to your doctor.
 Do not stop receiving this medication without consulting your doctor.

-What form(s) does the Dacarbazine for Injection BP medication come in?
+What form(s) does Dacarbazine for Injection BP come in?

 Each vial of sterile lyophilized powder for reconstitution contains dacarbazine 600 mg.
 Nonmedicinal ingredients: citric acid, mannitol, and sodium hydroxide or citric acid (as pH adjuster).

-How should I use the Dacarbazine for Injection BP medication?
+How should I use Dacarbazine for Injection BP?

 The recommended dose of dacarbazine is based on body weight or body size.
 The appropriate dose of dacarbazine is often given once daily for 5 or 10 days depending on the dose.
 After 3 weeks, the dose may be repeated if necessary.